Our Work

 Culture, Climate Change, Farming, and Health Outcomes

 Diets rich in fresh produce positively impact physical health, and existing farming and gardening research suggests that the actual processes of farming and gardening can positively affect mental health as well.
-The team will be using its engineering and nursing expertise to perform an analysis of qualitative farming and gardening data, comparing the Western Massachusetts region (including Springfield and Holyoke) to other areas of Massachusetts and the US, and looking at the effects of climate change and environment on local farms.
+The team dedicated its engineering and nursing expertise to perform an analysis of qualitative farming and gardening data, comparing the Western Massachusetts region (including Springfield and Holyoke) to other areas of Massachusetts and the US, and looking at the effects of climate change and environment on local farms.